SachinB0101/Get-It-Done-App/README.md

     Delete a Task: Swipe a task left or right to delete it from the list.
     The tasks will be saved and persist even after the app is closed and reopened, thanks to Room Database.

+To-Do

+    Delete Task: The ability to delete tasks from the list (currently not implemented).
+This will be added in a future update, with options like swiping to delete or a delete button on each task.

 License

 This app is open-source and free to use.
 You can modify or redistribute it under the terms of the MIT License.